 A theoretically-harmless upgrade to our cluster's storage layer resulted in some users having their config volumes wiped, and we had a busy few days restoring from daily backups.

-), but we'll probably take advantage of the US East Coast DC build (see below) to test it further, without risking further impact.
+The troublesome upgrade was rolled back, and we've not yet re-attempted it (works fine in CI of course ), but we'll probably take advantage of the US East Coast DC build (see below) to test it further, without risking further impact.

 There's a possibility that applying the upgrade safely will require scaling down of all workloads beforehand, which will be a significant undertaking during a weekday glowup, and will need careful co-ordination.